Talks underway to end protest amicably: Afridi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Minister of State for Interior Shehryar Afridi, speaking on floor of the National Assembly on Thursday, while referring to the protest against the Supreme Court’s decision said that negotiations were underway with the agitators to resolve the matter amicably.
+ISLAMABAD: Minister of State for Interior Shehryar Afridi speaking on floor of the National Assembly on Thursday while referring to protest against Supreme Court’s decision said that negotiations are underway with the agitators to resolve the matter amicably.

+Afridi was confident that the nation would soon hear good news and maintained that they did not want use of force against the protesters.

 Abdul Shakoor of JUI-F said the sanctity of Holy Prophet Muhammad (Peace Be upon Him) is very dear to all the Muslims.
 He said love for the last Prophet (PBUH) is part of our faith.
 He said the current situation should be tackled amicably.

 Minister for Housing and Works Tariq Bashir Cheema said the government should not be blamed for the current situation.
-“We have taken the requisite steps to maintain the law and order situation.”
-He ruled out any amendment to the blasphemy law, saying nobody can dare do so.
+He said, “We have taken the requisite steps to maintain the law and order situation.”
+He ruled out any amendment to the blasphemy law saying nobody can dare to do so.

 Mian Javed Latif of PML-N said force should not be used against the agitators and the current situation should be addressed through negotiations.
 He said deterioration of situation will not be in the country’s interest.

-ISLAMABAD: Minister of State for Interior Shehryar Afridi, speaking on floor of the National Assembly on Thursday, while referring to the protest against the Supreme Court’s decision said that negotiations were underway with the agitators to resolve the matter amicably.
+ISLAMABAD: Minister of State for Interior Shehryar Afridi speaking on floor of the National Assembly on Thursday while referring to protest against Supreme Court’s decision said that negotiations are underway with the agitators to resolve the matter amicably.

+Afridi was confident that the nation would soon hear good news and maintained that they did not want use of force against the protesters.

 Abdul Shakoor of JUI-F said the sanctity of Holy Prophet Muhammad (Peace Be upon Him) is very dear to all the Muslims.
 He said love for the last Prophet (PBUH) is part of our faith.
 He said the current situation should be tackled amicably.

 Minister for Housing and Works Tariq Bashir Cheema said the government should not be blamed for the current situation.
-“We have taken the requisite steps to maintain the law and order situation.”
-He ruled out any amendment to the blasphemy law, saying nobody can dare do so.
+He said, “We have taken the requisite steps to maintain the law and order situation.”
+He ruled out any amendment to the blasphemy law saying nobody can dare to do so.

 Mian Javed Latif of PML-N said force should not be used against the agitators and the current situation should be addressed through negotiations.
 He said deterioration of situation will not be in the country’s interest.